 - Completing the ride sign-on sheet helps reinforce with participants that while the ride leader will help and guide them, they have obligations to look after themselves.

-- Having participants accepting the release contained in the ride sign-on sheet gives some legal protection to the ride leader and Pedal Power; however, the release cannot override the law.
+- Having participants accepting the release contained in the ride sign-on sheet gives some legal protection to the ride leader and Pedal Power ACT; however, the release cannot override the law.
 Therefore, the release does not over ride any claim valid in law.

 - Our lawyers advised us that we are fools not to have a ride sign-on sheet with a release (waiver) and get it signed by all participants.